tomswift98/tex/main.md

-<h1 style="text-align: center;">ELEMENTARY ORIFICE FLOW MEASUREMENT</h3>
+# ELEMENTARY ORIFICE FLOW MEASUREMENT #

+OR

-  a broad generalization of ISO 5167, API 2540\...
+  *a broad generalization of ISO 5167\...
-  \...with applications to petroleum refining
+  \...with applications to petroleum refining*
-\
-*L. Bennett*
-Winter 2023

 ## Forward